erykpiast/cyclejs-group/README.md

 Utility for the [Cycle.js framework](https://github.com/staltz/cycle) for reducing boilerplate when creating groups of streams.

 ## Why may I need it?
 Usually in a Cycle.js application or component you want to create more than one stream, especially for intent and model parts.
 It's 100% possible to do it with pure JS, but it requires a lot of boilerplate code.
-This utility covers common case and lets creating complicated programs easily.
+This utility covers common case and makes creating complicated programs easier.

 ## Example usage